0-complexity/0-access/README.md

 - ssh port.
 The ssh daemon in the docker container will be listening to port 22.
 This port needs to be exposed via a portmapping.
 The exposed port needs to correspond to the ssh port parameter passed to the 0-access.py

 # 0-access.py
-0-access.py is the hart of the system.
+0-access.py is the heart of the system.
 It handles the
 - authentication with itsyou.online
 - provisions tmp user accounts in the 0-access docker
 - removes tmp user accounts in the 0-access docker after they expire or when a user logs out